Web service FAQ: How can I test a web service from a browser?

 After first calling my method to set the two parameters, I was then able to call these two methods and get my numbers (5 and 10) back from them:

-As a sad follow-up, while this tip works just fine when you're using Axis or Axis2, it does not work if you're using XFire.
+While this tip works just fine when you're using Axis or Axis2, it does not work if you’re using XFire.
 There are other ways to test XFire web services from tools like Eclipse, but personally I like the browser approach as a quick test.
 I hope you can use this same browser-based technique to test your web services with whatever server-side tool you’re using.